roopeshkom/RUCourseMaps/readme.md

 This is a web flask application.
 Graphs were generated via the Cytoscape JS API.

-**Note:** Courses and prerequisites listed are based off of Rutgers University's Fall 2016 semester.
-Selection of different semesters / years is a planned feature that will be implemented in the near future.
+**Note:** Courses which have prereqs in other departments do not show up.
+This feature will be added in the future.

 **How to run local host:**
 First you need to clone the repo